dobladez/boardgames-exercise/README.md

  goal is to create a shared core model that can also be used for other board games, such as Checkers, Tic-Tac-Toe, and similar.

-The code includes [Clerk](https://github.com/nextjournal/clerk) notebooks with a code walkthrough of the implementation with visualizatons and code stepper.
+The code includes [Clerk](https://github.com/nextjournal/clerk) notebooks with a code walkthrough of the implementation with visualizatons and code-stepper/debugger.

 ## To start Clerk notebooks locally
 Install clj and babashka.
 Then run: